mherradon01/lnreader-pwa/QUICKSTART.md

 ### Features

 ✅ **Available:**
-- Browse and search novels
+- Browse and search light novels
-- Read chapters
+- Read chapters with customizable reader settings
-- Bookmark and track progress
+- Bookmark and track reading progress
-- Manage library
+- Manage your library
-- Customize settings
+- Customize app settings and themes
-- Offline reading (cached content)
+- Offline reading (previously viewed content is cached)
-- Cross-platform sync (via account)

-❌ **Not Available:**
-- Volume button navigation
-- Background downloads
-- Some native Android features
+- Works on all platforms (Windows, macOS, Linux, iOS, Android)
+- No app store required - install directly from browser

 ## For Developers